Kuwait Petroleum Corporation: History and profile

 Kuwait Petroleum Corporation was founded on 27 January 1980 as an umbrella company, integrating KOC, KNPC, KOTC and PIC and effectively placing them under government control.
 Between 1983 and 1987 KPC acquired most of Gulf Oil's refining operations in Western Europe.
 In 1992 KPC began to operate in Spain and in 1994 the company acquired BP's Luxembourg assets.

 In May 2013 Nizar Al-Adsani was appointed chief executive officer of the corporation.
 In December 2018 Hashem Hashim was appointed as chief executive officer.

 In January 2020, Kuwait Petroleum Corporation and QatarEnergy signed a 15-year sale and purchase agreement for the supply of up to 3 million tonnes of LNG to Kuwait annually.
 The agreement was signed in order to meet Kuwait's growing energy needs and the LNG delivery will begin from 2022.
-In March 2022, Nawaf Saud al-Sabah was appointed new CEO and KPC announced that it and all of its subsidiaries were to cut capital and operational spending for the year since the spread of the coronavirus caused serious problems in oil supply and prices.
+In March 2020, KPC announced that it and all of its subsidiaries were to cut capital and operational spending for the year since the COVID-19 pandemic caused a decline in oil supply and prices.
+CEO Hashem stated that the KPC was implementing ways to preserve public funds also beneficial to Kuwait, after the government reduced spending in the energy sector.
 The cancellation of the Al-Dabdaba solar plant came in July 2020, which would have provided 15 percent of the electrical energy needed in the oil sector.

+In August 2020, KPC agreed to cut $2.3 billion from the spending budget of the oil sector for the 2020-2021 fiscal year.
+KPC agreed to a loan in October 2020, from the National Bank of Kuwait (NBK) and Kuwait Finance House for $3.27 billion.